upasana-sahu/SQL-Murder-Mystery-IDC/README.md

   )
 );

-📝 Short Explanation — How We Caught the Killer Evidence confirmed the murder occurred inside the CEO’s Office at around 9 PM.

-Keycard logs narrowed suspects to those who entered the office between 20:30–21:30.

-Call logs showed a suspicious call just minutes before the murder.

-Alibi comparison exposed a suspect who lied about their whereabouts.

-Combining:
+🧾 Conclusion / Explanation

+Using SQL joins, filtering, and CTEs, we narrowed down the suspect pool based on:

-presence at the scene,
+✔ presence at the CEO’s Office

-suspicious phone activity,
+✔ suspicious phone calls

-and a false alibi
+✔ a false alibi
-…identified one employee who matched all three red flags.
+✔ proximity to the evidence

+All clues converge on one employee, revealed in the Final Query.

 🎯 Running the final query reveals the murderer.